Skip to content

 Conclusion

-systemd isn't going anywhere.
+Systemd isn't going anywhere.
 Learn unit files, understand the dependency model (Wants + After for most things), use timers instead of cron, and lean on journalctl and systemd-analyze for debugging.
 The investment pays off every time you deploy a new service, diagnose a boot issue, or schedule a maintenance task.
 Start by converting one of your existing cron jobs to a timer unit -- it'll take ten minutes and you'll immediately see the benefits of integrated logging and failure handling.

 A